ENG

 BOF Black Business Loan Program

 If you are a Black Canadian entrepreneur with a sustainable business model, who has been declined lending by a Canadian financial institution in the last 2 years, you may qualify to apply for up to $50,000 in financing to help you grow and advance your business.
+Please note, there will be a personal credit check to assess your eligibility.
+Completing an application does not guarantee your approval.

 Black Opportunity Fund is committed to help dismantle the impacts of systemic anti-Black racism, by providing funding and helping to build the capacity of Canadian Black led businesses, as well as Black led, Black community serving charities and not for profit organizations.